shirkdog/pulledpork/README.md

     ./pulledpork.pl -c pulledpork.conf -i disablesid.conf -b dropsid.conf -e enablesid.conf -m /usr/local/etc/snort/sid-msg.map \
       -h /var/log/sid_changes.log -I security -H -K /usr/local/etc/snort/rules/

+For users of Suricata, the same steps are necessary for where your installation files reside, but all that pulledpork needs to process rule files is the `-S` flag being set to `suricata-3.1.3` or whatever version of suricata you are using

+    ./pulledpork.pl -c pulledpork.conf -S suricata-3.1.3

 ##Special Notes Section